Lumbee: Lowry War

+After the Civil War, the Lowrie gang continued their insurgency, committing robberies and murders.
+The authorities' raids and attempts to capture gang members became known as the Lowry War.
 Lowrie's gang continued its activities into the Reconstruction Era.
 Republican governor William Woods Holden declared Lowrie and his men outlaws in 1869, and offered a $12,000 reward for their capture: dead or alive.
 Lowrie responded with more revenge killings.
 Eluding capture, the Lowrie gang persisted after Reconstruction ended and conservative white Democrats gained control of North Carolina government, imposing segregation and white supremacy.

-The Lowrie gang gained the sympathy of local Indian families and even some poor whites, who refused to cooperate with efforts to stop them.
-Records of the pursuit of the Lowrie gang provide the first documentation of the local people's claims on mixed Indian ancestry.
-These early accounts refer to the Lowries and the other local Indian families as being mixed Tuscarora/white.
-More than 150 years before, a large number of the Tuscarora people, who spoke an Iroquoian language, migrated north to New York to join their Iroquois cousins.
-The Tuscarora tribe in New York considers the migration complete by the year 1722; all the Tuscarora who remained in North Carolina are not considered under the same council fire, or tribal fraction.
-The large migration of Tuscarora people was a result of their defeat by the Carolina colonists and their Indian allies in the Tuscarora War.

 In February 1872, shortly after a raid in which he robbed the local sheriff's safe of more than $28,000, Henry Berry Lowrie disappeared.
 It is claimed he accidentally shot himself while cleaning his double-barrel shotgun.
 As with many folk heroes, the death of Lowrie was disputed.
 He was reportedly seen at a funeral several years later.
-Without his leadership, all but two members of the Lowrie gang were subsequently hunted down, and either captured or killed.

 State recognition as Indians

 During Reconstruction, the legislature established public education for the first time, providing for white and black schools.
 All children of color were assigned to black schools, which were dominated by the children of freedmen (freed slaves).
 The Indian people of Robeson County had always been free and did not socially associate or interact with Blacks.
 They refused to send their children to school with the free Blacks and demanded for separate Indian schools.
-In the 1880s, as the Democratic Party was struggling against the biracial Populist movement which combined the strength of poor whites (Populist and Democrats) and blacks (mostly Republicans), Democratic state representative Hamilton MacMillan proposed to have the state recognize these Indian people of Robeson County as the "Croatan Indians" and to create a separate system of Croatan Indian schools.
+In the 1880s, as the Democratic Party was struggling against the biracial Populist movement which combined the strength of poor whites (Populist and Democrats) and blacks (mostly Republicans), Democratic state representative Hamilton McMillan proposed to have the state recognize these Indian people of Robeson County as the "Croatan Indians" and to create a separate system of Croatan Indian schools.
 By the end of the 19th century, the "Indians of Robeson County" (as they then identified) established schools in eleven of their principal settlements.

+Following the Reconstruction Era, white-dominated legislatures across the South imposed codified racial segregation into law.
+In North Carolina, the law effectively recognized only whites and free persons of color regardless of race; therefore people of mixed or Native ancestry had no other option than to attend black schools established for and in which most students were the children of freedmen.
+In 1887, Democratic state representative Hamilton McMillan supported an effort to charter separate schools for Indians.